 The Base Layer is the result of joining the County and AIAN Census Tiger shapefiles.
 We first had to consolidate these files as much data was missing and/or mislabeled.
 We crossed several geography sources to ensure we fix most of the layer errors.
 We used this base layer a few times to extrapolate county-level averages.
 However, much work remained, as the base layer did not contain any measures of population or land distribution, which would be essential for other data types.

 Although this methods still does not account for data bias inherent to structural inequality and social-economic variance in the data, this is currently the best proxy available to provide native land estimates of county-level data.
-Contact us for more details and if you need this layer for your own research and projects.
+Contact us for more details.